-Figure 11 Seasonal distribution of (a) insolation change between 20°S and 20°N, and (b) precipitation change over the increased AR region as indicated in Fig. 1b (20°S-5°S, 120°E-145°E).
+Figure 11 Seasonal distribution of (a) insolation change between 20 °S and 20 °N, and (b) precipitation change over the increased AR region as indicated in Fig. 1b (20 °S-5 °S, 120 °E-145 °E).
 The changes are calculated by the LGM value minus the PI value.

-Figure 12 ND mean (a) precipitation (shading) with 1000 hPa wind (vector), (b) surface air temperature, and (c) sea level pressure (shading) with 850 hPa wind (vector) difference between land sea configuration experiment (LSM) and piControl.
+Figure 12 ND mean (a) precipitation (shading) with 1000 hPa wind (vector), (b) surface air temperature, and (c) sea level pressure (shading) with 850 hPa wind (vector) difference between the NESM_LSM and the NESM_PI.
 The red lines enclose the monsoon domains.
-The thick black lines denote the coastal lines in LSM, and the thin black lines denote the coastal lines in piControl.
+The thick black lines denote the coastal lines in NESM_LSM, and the thin black lines denote the coastal lines in NESM_PI.

-Figure 13 DJF mean precipitation difference between LGME and piControl derived from each model.
+Figure 13 DJF mean precipitation differences between LGME and piControl derived from each model.
 The red lines enclose the monsoon domains.
+The dark black lines show the land area fraction used for the LGME in each model.
 Only those areas where signal-to-noise ratio exceeds one are plotted.